I was 22 when I moved abroad alone for the first time.

 Whether you are casually dating several guys at once or whether you have fallen in love with a local, you will quickly discover that the dating rules are different in each country.
 For example, Swedish and British men do not tend to strike up conversations with people they don’t know…Brazilian men are pretty much the opposite….You will be forced to adapt to the new dating scene, however it may be.

-Sure, at times dating a foreigner can be harder and more frustrating than dating an American, but it is well worth it.
+Sure, at times dating a foreigner can be harder and more frustrating than dating someone of your own nationality, but it is well worth it.
 You will become a more open-minded person and a better partner overall after cultural conflict forces you to compromise.

 And if you eventually get married and/or have kids with your foreign partner…the list goes on!
 Like raising multilingual, cultured children.